-This page contains 1) sources of general native plant information; 2) monarch butterfly conservation links; 3) websites for butterfly ID and information; 4) native plant and seed sources for Western North Carolina gardeners; and 5) a list of milkweed species native to Western North Carolina.
+This page contains 1) sources of general native plant information; 2) links to local and regional groups in North Carolina to help you learn more about butterflies and moths and regional outings; 3) Monarch conservation info links; 4) websites for butterfly ID and information; 5) native plant and seed sources for Western North Carolina gardeners; and 6) a list of milkweed species native to Western North Carolina.

 Native Plant Information: